AboyfromNaples/A-Novel-On-board-SOH-Estimation-Method-for-Lithium-ion-Batteries-with-Hybrid-Feature-Approach/README.md

 # A-Novel-On-board-SOH-Estimation-Method-for-Lithium-ion-Batteries-with-Hybrid-Feature-Approach

 This repository is created to share codes/data for manuscript titled "A-Novel-On-board-SOH-Estimation-Method-for-Lithium-ion-Batteries-with-Hybrid-Feature-Approach".
+Data precrocessing was conducted both python & Matlab enviroment.Whilst,Machine learning model was conducted on MATLAB Neural Network Fitting Tool.
 For any other further explanation & requests can be obtained upon reaching yigitcem991@gmail.com

 ## Datasets:
 C.R.
 Birkl University of Oxford; Oxford: 2017.
 Diagnosis and Prognosis of Degradation in Lithium-Ion Batteries. (https://ora.ox.ac.uk/objects/uuid:03ba4b01-cfed-46d3-9b1a-7d4a7bdf6fac)